SIGANN/LAW-XIV-2020/README.md

     $ git push

 NB: Only edit the files under `pages/`, since these are the ones used by the build script.
-The HTML files in the repository root get overwritten on deployment.
+Any HTML files in the repository root will be overwritten on deployment.